 If you are a newcomer to contesting you will have several very experienced contesters in the Society to fall back on for advice and help.

-We are especially looking for more contesters with 23cm and microwave bands facilities but offers from anyone for any bands will be welcome.
+We are especially looking for more contesters with 23cm and microwave bands facilities but offers from anyone for any bands and any modes (ssb, cw, data) will be welcome.

 Details of our contest programme for this year can be downloaded at: